6 The Street, Liddington, Wiltshire - Archaeological Excavation Report

 Abstract

-The remainder of the archaeological features encountered during the excavation were shallow ditches and gullies of predominantly medieval date, many of which had not been encountered within the trial trenches.
+The remainder of the archaeological features encountered during the excavation were shallow ditches and gullies of predominantly medieval date.
 Although these features could not be precisely dated, they appeared to represent at least two phases of land division and/or drainage associated with agricultural activity on the periphery of medieval Liddington.
 A considerably larger medieval ditch revealed in the southern part of the site may have fulfilled some other purpose, perhaps as a boundary, rather than a drainage/field system ditch.

 Subjects